CSwaiby/minesweeper/readme.md

 1. When you click on an unsafe button (bomb behind it) game is not over and does not show the other bombs left.
 2. Right clicking a button does not flag it disabling and stopping it from being accidently clicked.
 3. The first button clicked could be a bomb or a number instead of opening a mesh of clear buttons.
-4. If a button is clear (the button itself and its surrounding buttons don't have bombs meaning that square will be empty (no bomnb or number)) surrounding will slowly open one by one due to huge if statements.
+4. If a button is clear (the button itself and its surrounding buttons don't have bombs meaning that square will be empty (no bomnb or number)), buttons surrounding it will slowly open one by one due to huge if statements.
 5. Too many if statements and switch case structures which slows down the whole process.

 Points 3 and 4 can be fixed by instead of creating the board of buttons and then adding the bombs, to first add the bombs randomly to the buttons and create the empty meshes so that when a clear button is clicked, the whole mesh will open instantly since it was loaded earlier when loading the board.